Philadelphia | Pittsburgh | Allentown | Reading | Erie

 Whether you’re a lifelong local or an out-of-state investor, it’s always a good idea to start your search by speaking with a local real estate agent.
 A good agent can help you surface solid rental property opportunities and figure out where your investment is most likely to pay off.
 Our friends at Clever Real Estate have built a network of the best real estate agents in Pennsylvania and beyond.
 It’s free to meet agents through Clever, with zero obligation!

-Best of all, real estate investors who find an agent through Clever can easily take advantage of Pennsylvania's buyer rebate opportunities.
-You can receive up to 0.5% cash back at closing, which you can use to offset closing costs, get your new property ready for renters, or simply enjoy as extra money in your pocket.
+Best of all, real estate investors who find an agent through Clever can easily take advantage of Pennsylvania’s buyer rebate opportunities.
+You can receive cash back at closing, which you can use to offset closing costs, get your new property ready for renters, or simply enjoy as extra money in your pocket.

 What is the best place to buy rental property in Pennsylvania?